i2p/i2p.www/i2p2www/blog/2015/05/25/Toronto-Meetup.draft.rst

 - {% trans %}Crypto party{% endtrans %}

 {% trans -%}
-The crypto part will contain a number of stations where privacy/anonymity software will be demoed.
+The crypto party will contain a number of stations where privacy/anonymity software will be demoed.
 The goal is to provide people with the tools they need to communicate securely.
 Currently lined up stations:
 {%- endtrans %}